Where to Eat in Tamarindo

 Jolly Roger is located in the same space as Breakfast Grinds and fills the afternoon and evening slot.
 We were extremely impressed with their wings and the huge variety of sauces and options.
 Boneless and Bone-In and even Colliflower wings!
-Additionally, we think that they may have become the new king of burgers in Tamarindo, it was way better than average!
+Additionally, we think they have become the new king of burgers in Tamarindo, the burgers are spectacular!
 Great bar selection, limited, but super solid food offerings and a great view of town.
 Very family friendly place.
 It’s upstairs, so you get a nice birdseye view of the folks walking by on the street and a nice view of one of the most popular surf breaks in Tamarindo.
 Loved Jolly Roger so much our son opted for takeout wings from Jolly Roger on his 16th birthday!

 El Vaquero (Facebook)

 El Vaquero has better food than we expected, very fresh ingredients, strong food options.
 BUT.. be warned, every time we have been there, the service has been slower than molasses.
 Seriously, to the point that we waited over 30 minutes for drinks once.
 If you’re feeling patient and not in a rush, it’s worth going to because the food is good, but if you’re in a hurry, don’t even think about it.
 Great environment on the beach, perfect for watching the surfers and beachgoers.
 One of our favorite restaurants to visit after a surf competition, but remember… be patient.. or order directly from the bar.